 Median nerve injury is associated with Colles fractures, Smith fractures, perilunate dislocations, and carpal bone injuries.
 Compression along the volar ligament results in pain and paresthesias along the median nerve.
 Only late in this disorder does the thenar eminence exhibit muscle atrophy.

 Recognition of the injury and referral for consultation is the aim of the ED physician.
 If an acute injury is secondary to a displaced fracture, and physical signs indicate compression of the nerve, acute reduction of the displaced fracture is indicated.

-DOC for narcotic analgesia because of its reliable and predictable effects, safety, and ease of reversibility with naloxone.
+Clinical Context: DOC for narcotic analgesia because of its reliable and predictable effects, safety, and ease of reversibility with naloxone.
 Administered IV, may be dosed in a number of ways and commonly is titrated until desired effect obtained.

 Pain control is essential to quality patient care.
 It ensures patient comfort, promotes pulmonary toilet, and aids physical therapy regimens.
 Most analgesics have sedating properties that benefit patients who have sustained traumatic injuries.

 Propoxyphene products were withdrawn from the United States market on November 19th, 2010.
 The withdrawal was based on new data showing QT prolongation at therapeutic doses.
 For more information, see the FDA MedWatch safety information.

 Clinical Context: Sedative hypnotic in benzodiazepine class that has short onset of effect and relatively long half-life.
 By increasing action of GABA, a major inhibitory neurotransmitter, may depress all levels of CNS, including limbic and reticular formation.